 The IDEAL Japan Itinerary 14 Days

-Before jumping into the itinerary itself, I wanted to list out some helpful tips to know about Japan and this itinerary in particular:
+Before jumping into the itinerary itself, I wanted to list out a couple helpful tips to note about this Japan itinerary in particular:

 » Assume that day 1 and day 14 are full days.
 That means you should plan to arrive the night before or early on day 1 and head out later on day 14 or sometime on day 15.

 » You can go about the trip in a few different ways – either starting and ending in Tokyo, starting and ending in Osaka, or starting in one of the two and ending in the other.
 I will go about the itinerary as if you would be flying into and out of Tokyo as that is one of the more popular options out there.

 One of the most important considerations when it comes to Japan is transportation and how you will get yourself around the country.
 More likely than not, you will be utilizing the train network of Japan.
 Here are some important considerations as you go about planning your trip: